Triggers are Your Path to Freedom

 You realize that your reactivity comes from an old wound—likely a pattern that extends back into your childhood.

-As the empowered, self-aware, soulful you, you have a choice when you are triggered.
+As an empowered, self-aware person, we have a choice when we are triggered.

-When you let go (be it through healing work, emotional release, journalling, or somatic presencing), you de-charge yourself of the pain.
+When you let go and heal (be it through therapy, emotional release, journalling, or somatic presencing), you de-charge yourself of the pain.

-Over time, when your old triggers reappear, you won’t feel activated.
+Over time, when your old triggers reappear, you won’t feel as activated